10 Common Questions About Bariatric Surgery

 Your journey begins!
 It’s okay to be scared, but remember you’re not doing this alone.
 A meeting with your dietitian will help you understand what nutrition plan is best after surgery.
 This usually starts with a full liquid diet for a period of time so the stomach and intestines can adjust to changes.
 You will progress to soft foods and then over time you will be eating smaller portions of regular foods.
 After the first month, you will notice increased weight loss.
 Medical problems you once had to deal with usually become easier to handle.
 Exercise will also be easier and a healthy lifestyle may become more realistic.

 Protein is extremely important for the healing process and upkeep of lean body mass after weight loss surgery.
 ASMBS guidelines recommend 60-80g of protein on a daily basis.
 This is a general recommendation for protein, requirements can be individualized based on the person.
 Protein should be consumed at each meal and should be the first thing you start eating on your plate to ensure you are getting what you need.
-If you cannot consume enough protein through food then protein supplements may be incorporated into your daily regimen.
+If you cannot consume enough protein through food then bariatric protein supplements may be incorporated into your daily regimen.
 Consuming the right amount of protein can help with satiety and promoting a healthy metabolism.
+Consider our collection of Bariatric Protein.

 Hair loss is very common 3-6 months after bariatric surgery.
 It is possible that the changes to the digestive tract, lack of caloric intake, and hormonal changes can result in hair loss.
 Hair loss is usually temporary and will eventually slow down and start growing back.
 Stay consistent with your vitamin/mineral regimen and protein/calorie consumption to promote hair regrowth and prevent thinning.
 Bariatric Fusion offers a hair, skin, and nails vitamin formulated specifically for hair loss after bariatric surgery.
 Check it out here: